-3-4-2 Installing a Memory
+3-5-2 Installing a Memory

-Before installing a memory module, make sure to turn off the computer and unplug the power cord from the power outlet to prevent damage to the memory module.

-Be sure to install DDR4 DIMMs on this motherboard.
+- Before installing a memory module, make sure to turn off the computer and unplug the power cord from the power outlet to prevent damage to the memory module. - Be sure to install DDR4 DIMMs on this motherboard. - Be sure all populated DIMMs have same capacity.